bhdicaire/gitDocumentation/README.md

 ![gitDocumentation logo](https://github.com/bhdicaire/gitDocumentation/raw/master/img/logo.png)

 There’s no right way to use [Git](https://git-scm.com/), but there are a lot of ways to use it inefficiently.
-As a life-long learner, I had the need to document best practices and conventions.
-As I use this for my own projects, I know this might not be the perfect approach for you.
-If you have any ideas, just open an issue and tell me what you think :speech_balloon:.
+As a life-long learner, I had the need to document my ~~best~~ opinionated practices  and conventions.
-Lifelong learning
-Here are five core practices that will enhance your Git usage regardless of your experience as a developer.
-One of the core tenets, I believe, is a well-written commit message.
-Having a well-written commit message is like being able to talk to your future self or even better, others.

-## Opinionated commit and release note
+##  commit and release note

 use det : operator before and after the keyword. : fish : ( 🐟 ) without spaces between : and fish